carlobaldassi/GaussDCA.jl/README.md

 workers, by setting the environment variable `PARALLEL_GDCA` to `false` before loading the `GaussDCA` module.

-In julia 0.4, when using workers, and using either OpenBLAS - which is the default - or MKL as the BLAS backend, the default behaviour is to disable threading in BLAS libraries.
+When using workers, and using either OpenBLAS - which is the default - or MKL as the BLAS backend, the default behaviour is to disable threading in BLAS libraries.
 In this case, i.e. when many workers are found and parallelization is not manually disabled, the `gDCA` function overrides the